fiverr/passable/docs/test/async.md

 You can reject the promise with your own message by passing it to the rejection callback.

-Notice that when using rejection messages we do not need pass `statement` argument to `test`.
+Notice that when using rejection messages we do not need to pass `statement` argument to `test`.
 This means that the statement will always be inferred from the rejection message.